 I believe that psychotherapy is not simply working with mental disease and pathology, but about transforming to the degree that others can live a life outside of the fight/flight/freeze states of stress, trauma and reactivity to realize who one truly is beyond our past conditioning.

 My Specific Approach and What to Expect

 I consider my school of psychotherapy to be a gentle experiential way of working towards change.
-This means that I work in the moment in a deeply mindful manner and I create a space where everything about the other is accepted and validated without any judgement.
+This means that I work in the moment in a deeply mindful manner.
+I create a space where everything about the other is accepted and validated without any judgement.

 I do not believe change and transformation can begin to happen unless the normal stresses and anxieties of a client’s everyday life are lessened or ceased, so that the psychotherapeutic space can feel good, and comfortable.

 Thus, I do not simply talk at a client.
 I work to slow down with and regulate a client’s anxieties and negative emotions so as to cultivate this space where what is difficult can be tolerated so that deep work can happen.

 I work with almost surgical precision to assess my client’s anxieties and ability to handle the next step or intervention.
 I never force anything and always ask permission to try new things or explore new areas.

 The most I expect from clients is a willingness to explore their edge of change to the degree that this is possible and I will help with the rest.